Skip to content

 IPC Supervision & Management

-Module 1: Raising awareness on antimicrobial resistance (AMR) & IPC
+Module 1: Exploring the current antimicrobial resistance (AMR) & IPC situation in the healthcare facility

 Module 2: Implementing & monitoring IPC in clinical practice: Standard and Transmission-based precautions